NYU Reprographics provides graphic design, copying, print purchasing, and addressing/mailing services to the entire

 NYU Reprographics i-Buy NYU Store

 The Reprographics online ordering system is now online in i-Buy NYU.
-Order stationary and business cards online through our easy-to-use i-Buy NYU store.
+Order stationery and business cards online through our easy-to-use i-Buy NYU store.

 Customized or specialty stationery items such as embossed, engraved, die-cut, and/or special-request stocks, will require a Reprographics requisition form to begin an order.

 We provide print job preparation and output assistance for digital publishing projects, including electronic file translations for most common PC-compatible and Macintosh™ applications; AdobeTM PostScript™ and HP PCL job preparation; and, digital printing from your electronic illustration and layout files(s) using current versions of PhotoShop™, Illustrator™, QuarkXpress™, and InDesign™.